-Knighton Road, Wembury, Plymouth, Devon PL9 0EB
+Knighton Road, Wembury, Plymouth, Devon PL9 0EB 01752 862459 www.wemburyprimary.co.uk admin@wembury-primary.devon.sch.uk

-www.wemburyprimary.co.uk admin@wemburyprimary.devon.sch.uk

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.